 - OBT Ambassadors.
 Get a small team of users to be the early adopters and also help push the initiative to others.

 - Apply Your Policy to the OBT.
 If you have segments in your policy, use them in the tool.
-Some CU members differentiate executives in the policies and therefore allow them to book the first-class tickets in the tool.
+Some members of OMNIA Partners differentiate executives in the policies and therefore allow them to book the first-class tickets in the tool.

 - Allow For Truly Flexible Exceptions.
 Maybe you have a road warrior who wants to book a non-stop flight to get home in time for his child’s concert.
 Allowing him the option to write in the reason for the exception and giving his manager the ability to approve it will go a long way with his job satisfaction.

 - Use Messages, Alerts, Homepage Announcements.
 And, refresh these quarterly to keep travelers informed.

 - Educate Your Travelers And Track It.
 Show them how to utilize mobile tools in conjunction with the OBT to make their lives easier, and then track OBT app usage.
 One member created short videos, made them available to travelers, and also incorporated them into new employee onboarding.